delvedor/Tyval/README.md

 <a name="maxNum"></a>
 #### .number().max(number)
 Checks if the `value` is lower than the passed max value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="minNum"></a>
 #### .number().min(number)
 Checks if the `value` is higher than the passed min value.
-`number` is the number value to state.
+`number` is the number value to check.

 <a name="positive"></a>
 #### .number().positive()